-ICC Competition Commission
+ICC Global Competition Commission

-ICC COMPETITION WORK PROGRAMME 2021/2022
+ICC COMPETITION WORK PROGRAMME 2022/2023

-The ICC Competition Commission intends to remain the lead voice of business in global competition policy and to develop practical tools and guidance to help companies of all sizes in their daily activities.
-While the International Competition Network ("ICN") and the Organisation for Economic Co-operation and Development ("OECD") have created common for discussion among antitrust enforcers, government and industry representatives, as well as companies and private practitioners at a global level, the ICC Competition Commission will provide a space for businesses to engage in constructive discussions on practical/technical issues that could help enhance trade and investments across borders, and thereby stimulate economic recovery globally.
-It is hoped that the outcomes of these debates amongst members - and, as appropriate, in consultation with competition enforcement authorities - will enable the Competition Commission to enhance convergence among jurisdictions in competition policy areas including antitrust (conduct) proceedings, merger control, damages claims and compliance programmes.
-The 2021/2022 work programme therefore places a particular focus on advocating for a more consistent and common approach in those areas by mapping out solutions developed by competition agencies all over the world and putting forward a set of recommendations to support them.
+The ICC Global Competition Commission (the "Global Commission") intends to remain the lead voice of business in global competition policy and to develop practical tools and guidance to help companies of all sizes in their daily activities.
+While the International Competition Network ("ICN") and the Organisation for Economic Cooperation and Development ("OECD") have created common for for discussion among antitrust enforcers, government and industry representatives, as well as companies and private practitioners at a global level, the Global Commission will provide a space for businesses to engage in constructive discussions on practical/technical issues that could help enhance trade and investments across borders, and thereby stimulate economic recovery globally.
+It is hoped that the outcomes of these debates among members - and, as appropriate, in consultation with competition enforcement authorities - will enable the Global Commission to enhance convergence among jurisdictions in competition policy areas including antitrust (conduct) proceedings, merger control, damages claims and compliance programmes.
+The 2022/2023 work programme therefore places a particular focus on advocating for a more consistent and common approach in those areas by mapping out solutions developed by competition agencies all over the world and putting forward a set of recommendations to support them.